meelgroup/ganak/README.md

 GANAK is a probabilistic exact model counter.
 It takes in a CNF formula `F` and a confidence `delta` as input and returns `count` such that `count` is the number of solutions of `F` with confidence at least `1 - delta`.

-### New: Support Added for Weighted Model Counting
-Please checkout to wmc branch.
+#### New: Support Added for Weighted Model Counting: Please checkout to wmc branch.

 ## Installation